-Robin S. Abramowitz is a partner in and co-chairs the firm's Litigation practice group, as well as its Matrimonial and Bankruptcy practice groups.
+Robin S. Abramowitz, an AV® Preeminent™ peer review rated attorney, is a partner in and co-chairs the firm’s Litigation practice group, as well as its Matrimonial and Bankruptcy practice groups.
 Ms. Abramowitz’ areas of practice include commercial litigation, construction litigation, matrimonial law and bankruptcy.

-Ms. Abramowitz has represented a wide range of clients including corporate and individual debtors and creditors in Chapter 7 and 11 bankruptcies, subcontractors, general contractors, suppliers and owners in construction litigation, residential and commercial landlords in landlord/tenant proceedings, individuals in matrimonial and support proceedings, and borrowers and lenders in mortgage foreclosure actions.
+Ms. Abramowitz has represented a wide range of clients including corporate and individual debtors and creditors in Chapter 7 and 11 bankruptcies, subcontractors, general contractors, suppliers and owners in construction litigation, residential and commercial landlords in landlord/tenant proceedings, individuals and corporations in commercial litigation, individuals in matrimonial and support proceedings, and borrowers and lenders in mortgage foreclosure actions.

 Ms. Abramowitz is admitted to practice in the States of New York and Florida, before the United States District Courts for the Eastern and Southern Districts of New York, the United States District Courts for the Middle and Southern Districts of Florida, the United States Court of Appeals for the Second Circuit and the United States Supreme Court.
 She is an arbitrator on the Long Island General Commercial Panel for the American Arbitration Association.

 Ms. Abramowitz is a graduate of the State University of New York, College at Geneseo (B.A.
 Magna Cum Laude, 1979), and the Hofstra University School of Law (J.D. with distinction, 1989), where she was a member of the Hofstra Law Review and the recipient of the Citation of Excellence for Procedural Courses and the Citation of Excellence for Debtor/Creditor.